lsst-epo/homebrew-bootstrap/README.md

 ### ensure-nginx-executable

 To run nginx on port 80 and 443, which are privileged ports, nginx needs to run as root.
 This command modifies the nginx executable so that the non-privileged user can start and restart nginx.
-It needs to be run after any update to nginx, and is references in the caveats of our (slightly) modified nginx formula.
+It needs to be run after any update to nginx, and it references in the caveats of our (slightly) modified nginx formula.

 ```
 $ brew ensure-nginx-executable